 You’ll hear a lot of web marketers talk about content as an SEO tool.
 Traditional advertising groups, meanwhile, talk about it as a branding mechanism.
 But it simply isn’t enough for your content to be one or the other — it has to be both.

 Content can neither create nor market itself.
 The power is in the people you trust to provide it.

 Rules Are Rules: Legal Content Marketing Has to Be Different

-But even today, law firms have a lot more to consider, both in terms of the rules and how to best accomplish their goals.
+Law firms have a lot more to consider, in terms of the rules and how to best accomplish their goals.

 That’s why we work exclusively with credentialed experts in legal content creation.
 We understand that while your site’s content needs to meet its SEO goals, it must also: